aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.8 (January 31, 2024) =
+* Update: Fixed a supposed issue on the logs page that 1.
+I was unable to reproduce and 2. would definitely only be possible if you were an admin user anyway, so I'm not really sure why it was reported.

 = Version 2.35.7 (November 10, 2023) =
 * FIX: Avoid an Undefined array key for SERVER_NAME for some people.